vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_describe.html

-Each :py:func:`~verticapy.vDataColumn` has its own catalog to save user modifications.
+Each :py:mod:`~verticapy.vDataColumn` has its own catalog to save user modifications.
 In the previous example, we computed some aggregations for the ``is_booking`` column.
-Let's look at the catalog for that :py:func:`~verticapy.vDataColumn`:
+Let's look at the catalog for that :py:mod:`~verticapy.vDataColumn`:

 .. ipython:: python